servergrove/TranslationEditorBundle/README.md

 	./app/console locale:editor:export

+## WARNING

+**PLEASE** Backup your translation files before using the editor. **Use a source control system like git, even svn is ok** We are not responsible for lose of information.

 ## TODO

+* Support for nested yml format
 * Support for xliff files
 * Import strings from twig files
 * Ability to edit key